 What do I do if I think a Member has breached the Code of Conduct?

-- If you think the conduct or behaviour or actions of a Member are in breach of the Code of Conduct, you can make a complaint to the Chairman of the Panel ('the Chairman').
+- If you think the conduct or behaviour or actions of a Member are in breach of the Code of Conduct, you can make a complaint to the Commissioner for Standards.
 Full details are set out in Part I of the Code of Conduct and you will need to go through that to identify the parts of the Code which you believe have been broken by the Member as you will need to put them in your complaint.

 - The person who makes the complaint is referred to as the complainant.
-If you wish to submit a complaint, you must write a letter to the Chairman providing the following:
+If you wish to submit a complaint, you must write a letter to the Commissioner providing the following:

 - Your full name, telephone number, e-mail address and postal address.